keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 Generic Extractor reads and processes the responses from the API endpoints in a pretty complex way.
 Each response is processed in the following steps:

-- Receive the JSON in the response.
+1. Receive the response JSON.
-- Find an object in the response array, or find the object identified by [`dataField`](#data-field).
+2. Find the relevant object in the response as specified by the [`dataField` property](#data-field) or default rules.
-- Flatten the object structure into one or more tables.
+3. Flatten the object structure into one or more tables.
-- Create the tables in Storage and load data into them.
+4. Create the required tables in Storage and load data into them.

 ## Merging Responses
 The first two steps are the responsibility of [Jobs](/extend/generic-extractor/configuration/config/jobs/) resulting in an array of objects.
 Generic Extractor then tries to find a common super-set of properties of all objects, for example, with the following response:

 {% highlight json %}